-If you live anywhere near a busy road, construction zone, or even under a flight path in Adelaide, you already know how relentless noise can be.
-It’s not just annoying—it affects sleep, concentration, and even long-term wellbeing.
+If you live near a busy road, construction zone, or under a flight path in Adelaide, you already know how disruptive constant noise can be.
+It’s not just an annoyance—it affects your sleep quality, concentration, and overall comfort at home.

-I get asked this all the time at Shutter Plus SA: Will roller shutters actually reduce noise, or is it just a sales pitch?”
+Do roller shutters actually block out noise, or is it just a sales claim?

 How Roller Shutters Reduce Noise (And Why They Work)